FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/ds_in_prod_packaging_ci.md

 # Packaging and Versioning

-Python's history of packaging has had its dark times but nowadays things have pretty much settled and now there only one obvious tool left to do it, namely [setuptools][].
+Python's history of packaging has had its dark times but nowadays things have pretty much settled and now there is only one obvious tool left to do it, namely [setuptools][].
 A Python [packaging tutorial][] explains the various steps needed to set up a proper ``setup.py`` but it takes a long time to really master the subtleties of Python packaging and even then it is quite cumbersome.
 This is the reason many developers refrain from building Python packages.